cyanChill/GitInspire/client/README.md

 <!-- TESTING -->
 ## Testing

-To run tests associated with the frontent, run `npm test` while in the `client` directory.
+To run tests associated with the frontent, run `pnpm test` while in the `client` directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>